icewithcola/Kaguram/README.md

 Make sure using the issue template and writing the detailed version number I DO NOT KNOW WTF IS _I HAVE BEEN USING THE LATEST VERSION_

-If you experience a crash, you can use logcat to catch the log (TAG: `Nnngram` ).
+If you experience a crash, you can use logcat to catch the log (TAG: `Kaguram` ).

 ### Compilation Guide